Hockey Glove GuidanceBack to Top

 There are few pieces of equipment in the game of hockey which are more important or take more time to choose than hockey gloves.
 Each player tends to have a different preference - and also tend to be extremely picky.

 In today’s game, there are two basic, broad categories of fit that most gloves will fall into.
-The first is the traditional four-roll style and the other would be the tighter fitting, taper style fit.
+The first is the traditional four-roll style and the other would be the tighter fitting, natural or anatomical fit.
 The choice between these two styles is up to the player to try out and feel which is more comfortable.

 The traditional four-roll style tends to have more volume on the inside of the gloves, giving a looser feel and more room for a player’s hands.
 The advantage is when moving their fingers, players will have less resistance.
 It also feels less noticeable that there is a glove on, as the glove is further from the hand and fingers, so it feels less restrictive.
 These types of gloves have a large range of motion, due to the extra space built in.